 Allow me to add more whimsy and color to your day with another montage of Madame Rose’s Colorful Creations.
 (Fun captions included.)

-Here’s a small sampling of the items sold in the Hope for Women Uganda’s store.
+Finally … a few photos of the women’s wares sold in the Hope for Women Uganda’s store.
 Come one and come all!
-(Really wish I had snapped more photos, but as you can see, it was crowded in there!)
+(Really wish I had snapped more photos, but as you can see, it was crowded in there.)

 By now, you no doubt have photo fatigue.
 Imagine what it was like to actually be there.
 Every second of every moment while I traveled through Uganda, I thought I would explode from the visual cacophony that was foisted on my senses (in a good way).
 Though my fellow travelers might not agree.
 In their minds, they probably thought I was mentally AWOL.
 What they didn’t understand is that for a visually driven writer with ADHD, being in Africa is like being given the keys to a French chocolatiers’ shop after hours and being told, “Here, have it!”